How to keep your Kubernetes secrets… secret

 Kubernetes Secrets were designed to store sensitive data such as passwords, tokens, and keys.
 As opposed to hard coding these credentials in a pod definition or putting them directly inside a container image, with Kubernetes Secrets, secrets can be managed separately from application pods, giving users more control over how credentials are distributed and used, thus lessening risk of exposure.

-However, if you think putting credentials into a secret store is all you have to do to keep them safe, you will be surprised to find out that Kubernetes with a default setup only does a base64 encoding of secrets data and then puts them into etcd.
+However, if you think putting credentials into a secret store is all you have to do to keep them safe, you will be surprised to find out that Kubernetes with a default setup puts your secrets data directly into etcd in clear text.
 Anyone that gets to your etcd data backup gets your credentials.
 So what do you do?

 Encryption by APIServer

 The solution is of course encryption.
 Encryption at rest was introduced in Kubernetes v1.7.0 as an alpha feature, and became stable from v1.13.0.
 Once enabled, APIServer will encrypt data before putting it into etcd.
 Following is an example configuration for APIServer to encrypt all resources of type ‘secrets’ using the ‘aescbc’ algorithm.
 You can encrypt other types of resources using different algorithms.

 apiVersion: apiserver.config.k8s.io/v1 kind: EncryptionConfiguration resources: - resources: - secrets providers: - aescbc: keys: - name: key1 secret: c3BlY3Ryb2Nsb3VkIGlzIGF3ZXNvbWUK

 With this, credentials are encrypted, so even if someone gets to the etcd data they will not be able to get the raw credentials.
 Problem solved, right?

 Unfortunately, the answer is “No”.